I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 Introduction

-It's been about six months since I started using Obsidian's Daily Note system, and after much trial and error, I've implemented three major improvements.
-In this article, I'll share what I've learned from my previous operations and the improvements I've made.
+It has been about six months since I started using Obsidian's Daily Note, and after much trial and error, I've implemented three major improvements.
+In this article, I'll share the lessons learned and improvements made from my previous operation.

 This article covers improvements to the daily-morning and daily-evening commands introduced in my previous blog.

-The daily-morning command is executed when starting work in the morning.
-It retrieves "Tomorrow's tasks" from the previous day's Daily Note, reads Google Calendar events, and creates today's Daily Note.
+The daily-morning command is executed at the start of work in the morning.
+It retrieves "Tomorrow's tasks" from the previous day's Daily Note, reads Google Calendar schedules, and creates today's Daily Note.

-The daily-evening command is executed at the end of the workday.
-It reads today's Daily Note, cross-references it with Google Calendar, and updates the Daily Note by answering six questions (achievements for each project, reflections, and plans for tomorrow).
+The daily-evening command is executed at the end of work in the evening.
+It reads today's Daily Note, checks against Google Calendar, answers six questions (achievements for each project, reflections, tomorrow's tasks), and updates the Daily Note.

-When I first started, I recorded reflections using three categories: "Gratitude, Good, Motto."
-However, after about two months, I noticed that my responses were becoming repetitive and weren't strongly connected to my growth objectives.
-Specifically, my reflections became generic like "I worked hard on tasks today, I was able to concentrate, I'm tired, nothing special."
+When I first started, I recorded reflections using three categories: "Gratitude/Good/Motto".
+However, after about two months, I noticed that my responses were falling into the same patterns and weren't strongly connected to my growth goals.
+Specifically, my reflections became formulaic like "I worked hard on tasks today, concentrated well, felt tired, nothing special."

 With the daily-evening command, I needed to sequentially answer six questions, which was time-consuming.
-For example, if Project A had three tasks, I had to input all three tasks at once either by voice or manually for a single question.
-However, progress statuses were generally similar - not started, in progress, under review, or completed - so I wanted to reduce this effort.
+For example, if Project A had three tasks, I had to voice or manually input all three tasks in a single question.
+However, the progress statuses were mostly the same - not started, in progress, in review, or completed - so I wanted to reduce this effort.

 - [ ] API design